jandersoneusebio/blesspay-entry-api/README.md

-# orchestrator-entry-api
+# blesspay-entry-api
-API to simulate an orchestrator of transactional entries
+API to create, get or delete entries from Blesspay clients, integrated with orchestrator API.